A healthy campus takes all of us.

 - Identification and Evaluation of COVID-19 Hazards

-UC Davis adopted Public Health Policy 290-01, which describes individual responsibility to implement worksite physical and behavioral mitigations to prevent the spread of SARS-CoV-2.
+UC Davis adopted Interim Public Health Policy 290-01, which describes individual responsibility to implement worksite physical and behavioral mitigations to prevent the spread of SARS-CoV-2.
 With the end of California's State of Emergency on Feb.
 28, 2023, the university ended it's Interim Public Health Policy.

-As part of its COVID-19 Prevention Plan, each department was required to create a Worksite Plan specific to its worksite that meets the required health and safety guidelines.
-These plans include installing signage and other measures to protect employees, prevent crowds from gathering, keep people at least 6 feet apart, prevent unnecessary contact and increase sanitization.
+As part of its COVID-19 Prevention Plan, each department was required to create a Worksite Plan specific to its worksite that addresses the required health and safety guidelines.
+These plans included installing signage and other measures to protect employees, prevent crowds from gathering, keep people at least 6 feet apart, prevent unnecessary contact and increase sanitization.

-As part of these worksite plans, each department is expected to designate a supervisor, Department Safety Coordinator or other manager to monitor areas, identify hazards, and verify people are following personal protection practices.
-Progressive discipline will be implemented for employees and students who refuse to follow university guidelines.
+As part of these worksite plans, each department was expected to designate a supervisor, Department Safety Coordinator or another manager to monitor areas, identify hazards, and verify people are following personal protection practices.
+Progressive discipline was identified as a tool for employees and students who refused to follow university guidelines.

 - Employee Participation

-UC Davis expects students, staff, academics and visitors to follow a set of personal protection practices to protect themselves and others.
-Protocols include wearing a face covering indoors and outdoors, physical distancing and personal hygiene behaviors.
+UC Davis expects students, staff, academics and visitors to follow a set of personal protection practices to help protect themselves and others.
+Protocols include strong encouragement for wearing a face covering indoors and general personal hygiene behaviors.

 In addition, university employees and their authorized representatives are encouraged to participate in the identification and evaluation of COVID-19 hazards.
 Identification and reporting of hazards may be communicated through the Report a Safety Incident or Concern found at the top of the Safety Services home page.
 Other COVID-19 related concerns may be reported through the self-reporting portal.